vkorotkine/vkorotkine.github.io/_posts/2025-02-25-useful-resources.md

 - The <a href="https://www.incontrolpodcast.com/"> InControl podcast</a> hosted by Alberto Padoan.
 Control theory, math, robotics.
 - <a href="https://substack.com/@henryfarrell"> Henry Farrell's substack</a>.
 Mix of policy and technology.
 - <a href="https://www.argmin.net/"> argmin blog</a> by Ben Recht.
 Optimization and machine learning.
+- <a href="https://hankyang.seas.harvard.edu/Semidefinite/"> Semidefinite optimization and relaxation book</a> by Heng Yang.
+Covers certifiably optimal algorithms in robotics.
 - <a href="https://docs.google.com/document/d/e/2PACX-1vQTvxZkYPbOq3VYKCfAy8hKs4wjwLOF6z_7LT5vDkDSgVmcOto15-yzmOVOi8uAaGVkWoPCg2FNHD-v/pub"> How to Read a Research Paper </a>  by Dmitry Berenson at University of Michigan.
 Written for the robotics field specifically.